NC Camps Impact the Economy

 Camp Nurse Jobs

-Speaking of nurses and nursing, in particular camp nurses, we wanted to announce that Rockbrook will be hiring a couple of nurses for this summer’s camp season.
-We hire nurses for each of our sessions, for 2-, 3-, or 4-week terms, and often work out an exchange where a mother serves as a camp nurse while her daughter attends camp as a camper.
-It’s a great deal for everyone!
+Speaking of nurses and nursing, in particular camp nurses, we want to remind everyone that Rockbrook will be hiring nurses again for this summer’s camp season.
+We hire nurses for each of our sessions, for 2-, 3-, or 4-week terms.
+Accepting one of the nursing positions is one of the best ways to experience summer camp as an adult, work with happy engaged children, and get to know this area of North Carolina.

 If you, or someone you know, might be interested in one of our camp nurse jobs, please let us know.
 We’d love to tell you more about it.